 From the author:

-For example, a beverage manufacturer supports gastronomy when larger events are organized.
-Frequently, an on-site sales representative of the beverage manufacturer will be there to discuss and plan the event together with the restaurateur.
+Thus, a beverage manufacturer supports the catering trade, when larger events are organized.
+Often, a sales representative of the beverage manufacturer then comes on site to discuss and plan the event together with the restaurateur.

-So also in this example: A summer festival of the restaurateur is on the program.
-The vendor expects vigorous support from the vendor, as well as a vendor's involvement in the joint project, since both can benefit.
+So also in this example: A summer party of the restaurateur is on the program.
+The innkeeper expects the salesman to provide effective support, and also demands that the supplier contribute to the joint project, since both can benefit from it.

 Profit maximization?
 Wrong!

-The seller wants to provide the customer with his possibilities for the summer festival under the arms and at minimal costs.
+For its part, the seller wants to help the customer with his possibilities for the summer party and with minimum own costs.

 A profit-maximizing behavior is not possible with the classical cost accounting.
 It is also completely irrelevant whether the cost accounting